-Phase IV includes additional emergency care training and clinical experiences.
-Various facets of management, organization and medical service delivery are stressed.
+Phase III includes advanced emergency care training, and additional clinical facilities are utilized.
+Various facets of emergency medical service delivery, management skills and organization are stressed.
 Upon successful completion of the program, an associate degree is awarded.
-Graduates at this level are qualified to perform as emergency room technicians, as well as leaders and managers in emergency medical services.
+Graduates at this level are qualified to perform as emergency room technicians, as well as leaders and managers in emergency medical organizations.